 “An internationally recognized professional artist and dancer who grew up on a farm in Northern Virginia, Gayle Madeira explores her fascination with the physical body through both media.
-In the words of the artist: ‘I am obsessed with figures and giving them the most honest representation that I can in artistic form.’
 As a painter, she shows an exceptional attention to detail and applies techniques that distinguish her work.
 Her black and white charcoal portraits on gesso board, like those featured in the film “Prayer to a Vengeful God” possess both painterly and graphic qualities.
 In her highly detailed, to-scale, tightly cropped portraits, every hair and wrinkle is visible.
 From afar, it is possible to mistake her drawings and paintings for photographs.
 Upon closer inspection, the lines and shading, the trace of the hand, becomes apparent.
-Madeira started working in oil paint in 2009.
+Madeira started working in oil paint in 2010.
 She is also known for her animal portraits in watercolor which she creates using a unique dry-brush technique.
 Madeira’s work has been exhibited extensively in New York City and throughout the United States.”

 -Tracy Adler, Director of Ruth and Elmer Wellin Museum of Art at Hamilton College